Franklin College Board of Trustees Executive Committee

 Alumna, Class of ’63

 Carol became a board member in 2013; she serves on the Enrollment Management, Honorary Degrees and Student Affairs committees.
 She holds a bachelor’s degree from Franklin College and a master’s degree from Indiana University, both in health/PE.
 She was employed for 40 years with Central Indiana’s Center Grove High School as a health/PE teacher.
 During 30 years of her tenure, she also served as an athletic administrator and was named the Indiana Athletic Administrator of the Year.
 In addition, she served as the girls’ track coach for 35 years and was recognized nationally for her service.
 Further, Carol was inducted into the Indiana Basketball Hall of Fame and the Franklin College Athletic Hall of Fame for her contributions to high school basketball.
 She currently serves on the Center Grove Community School Corp. board and the Central Nine Career Center governing board.
-She resides in Greenwood, Ind.
+She resides in Greenwood, Indiana.

 R. Martin Umbarger

 Martin became a board member in 2006; he serves on the Academic Affairs and Student Affairs committees.
 He holds a bachelor’s degree in business from the University of Evansville and is a graduate of the U.S. Army War College.
 He was appointed the adjutant general of the Indiana National Guard in 2004.
 His primary focus is to lead the Indiana Army and Air National Guard.
 Martin began his career as an enlisted soldier for the Indiana Army National Guard in 1969.
 He was commissioned as a Second Lieutenant, Infantry Branch, in June 1971, after graduating from the Indiana Military Academy.
 Prior to his current assignment, he served as deputy commanding general (reserve component) for the U.S. Forces Command.
 He also served as commanding general of the 76th Infantry Brigade (Separate).
 He is currently a principal member of the Army Reserve Forces Policy Committee.
-He resides in Bargersville, Ind.
+He resides in Bargersville, Indiana.

 Alumna, Class of ’67